smythp/intro-command-line/sections/creating-files-and-folders.md

 ```
 $ cd projects
 $ pwd
-/Users/patrick/projects
+/Users/patrick/Desktop/projects
 ```

 OK, now you've got a projects folder that you can use throughout the Institute.
+It should be visible on your graphical desktop, just like the `foo.txt` file we created earlier.

 [<<< Previous](navigation.md) - [Next >>>](creating_a_cheat_sheet.md)